WHAT TO WEAR

 Photo SESSION WARDROBE

 I love neutral colors!
 The reason being, they are classic!
 They don’t “age” or go out of style, and they are safe.
 Small pops of colors will look great during these sessions.
-The weather is cooler, Spring is coming which means the introduction of fun pastels.
+The weather is cooler, winter is coming which means the introduction of holiday fun!

-Red, orange, and yellow tend to photograph strange and cause colored shadows.
-If you love those warmer tons, use one of those colors as a pop with a scarf, jewelry, or a layer that can also be removed.
-The other option is incorporating it with a pattern like plaid to help break it up.
+If you love those warmer tones, use one of those colors as a pop with a scarf, jewelry, or a layer that can also be removed.
+The other option is incorporating it subtly in a pattern like plaid or floral to help break it up.
 Another tip, if you choose a colored pant, then go with a neutral top, and vice versa.
-You don’t want kiddos wearing all color.
+You don’t want kiddos wearing all the same color head to toe!

 Colors to avoid: a lot of solid red, orange, yellow, or bright green

 Colors to try: muted darker blue, brown, gold, dark gray, hunter green, cream, or burgundy.
-Throw in some blush with your neutrals for a subtle nod to Spring.
+Jewel tones are a great way to add in color during the fall and winter!
+You can even throw in some blush or gold with your neutrals for a subtle but classic pop of color.

 My top three biggest tips: